Our Patron St Edmund

 Who we are > History

-Saint Edmund has been the patron of the Douai Abbey community since its foundation in 1615, and so makes our community a descendent, as it were, of the great mediæval abbey of Bury St Edmund.
-The key to that monastery's greatness was, in large part, the fact that it housed the pilgrimage shrine of St Edmund, King of East Anglia and for a time the patron saint of England.
+Saint Edmund has been the patron of the Douai Abbey community since its foundation in 1615, making our community the continuation of the great mediæval abbey of Bury St Edmund.
+The key to the ancient monastery's greatness was, in large part, the fact that it housed the pilgrimage shrine of St Edmund, King of East Anglia and first patron saint of England.

 The centuries around the time of St Edmund were difﬁcult ones for Britain, as the Vikings ravaged its shores in fits and starts over several hundred years.
 So it was that in 869 (not 870 as originally thought), when King Edmund was still only 28, the Danes, under the Ivar (or Hinguar) the Boneless, again invaded East Anglia.
 King Edmund refused to meet the heathen Danes in battle, looking to our Lord’s command to Peter not to raise the sword against the unbelievers who came to arrest him in Gethsemane.

 Refusing to ﬂee, Edmund gave himself into the hands of the Danes.
 Ivar had called upon Edmund to pay him homage, but Edmund refused to do so unless Ivar became a Christian.
 So young King Edmund was seized and beaten, then tied to a tree and shot full of arrows till he looked like a hedgehog, much like the earlier Christian martyr, young St Sebastian.
 Still alive, and still calling on the name of the Lord, the Danes dragged him away and cut off his head, throwing it into brambles before they left.